inspircd/docs/docs/3/modules/spanningtree.md

       type="servers">
 ```

-Listens for OpenSSL-encrypted server connections on the *:7001 endpoint:
+Listens for OpenSSL encrypted server connections on the *:7001 endpoint:

 ```xml
 <bind address="*"